 - Leadership and Academic Scholarships - Western Sydney University is committed to providing students with a contemporary learning environment.
 To further this aim, the University has introduced a number of scholarship opportunities based on a combination of academic achievement and leadership qualities.
-Apply online using the Vice-Chancellor's Leadership Scholarship Application Form
+Learn more here(opens in a new window).

 - Honours Scholarships - Honours Scholarships provide opportunities for exceptional students who have demonstrated academic excellence in their studies, and are either undertaking or intending to commence their Bachelor Honours year at Western Sydney University.
-Apply online using the Honours Scholarship Application Form
+Learn more here (opens in a new window).

 - Sports Scholarships - The University offers Sports Scholarships to new and continuing students.
-Apply online using the Sports Scholarship application form.
+Learn more here (opens in a new window).